abdulmuqsith1/NextGen-Learn/README.md

 # NOTE : © 2026 Abdul Muqsith.
 All rights reserved.
-This project is shared for portfolio purposes only.
+This project is shared for portfolio purposes only MODIFYING AND DISTRIBUTION IS TREATED AS ILLEGAL.
 # NextGen Learning 🚀

 **Free Engineering & Medical Study Hub** — a centralized learning platform for students to learn, practice, and revise all in one place.